 Dating can be an emotional roller coaster, especially for hormonal teenagers.
 The ups and downs can be wonderful, yet also painful.

-Does your child seem to be able to handle stressful situations well?
-Is he able to talk to you, and open up about girls in his class?
-If your teen seems emotionally mature to the concept of dating, it is likely okay to let him start dating.
+Does your child handle stressful situations well?
+Do they talk to you and open up about classmates who interest them?
+If your teen seems emotionally mature to the concept of dating, it is likely okay to let them start.

 Does Your Teen Feel Pressured to Date?

 Peer pressure can be a serious problem.
-When your child’s friends all start dating, she may feel pressure to find a boyfriend of her own.
+When your child’s friends all start dating, they may feel pressure to find a boyfriend or girlfriend of their own.

-If this is the only reason your teen is interested in dating, remind her that there is no hurry to enter the dating world just yet.
-It may be best for her to focus on school, her friends, and other interests, without complicating her life by adding a romantic relationship to it.
+If this is the only reason your teen is interested in dating, remind them that there is no hurry to enter the dating world just yet.
+It may be best to focus on school, friends, and other interests, without complicating life by adding a romantic relationship to it.

-Has your teen established who he is and what’s important to him (Well, at least as much as one so young can)?
-Does he know what he enjoys doing and what makes him happy?
-Once he commits himself to a relationship, he will likely lose focus on himself, to focus on another person.
+Has your teen established who they are and what’s important?
+(Well, at least as much as one so young can)?
+Do they know what they enjoy doing and what makes them happy?
+It’s important to understand that once a teenager commits to a relationship, they often lose focus on themselves and instead focus on the other person.

-If you’re lucky, like I was, your child’s boyfriend or girlfriend will develop a relationship with you and you’ll get to know him or her.
-In my situation, being a mom to all boys, and suddenly having a girl around a lot of the time was a nice and welcome change.
-Of course, it was important to discuss safe sex with my son and I think he appreciated my openness about the topic.
-If your son has a girlfriend, it is important to discuss with him that pressuring her to take the relationship to an intimate, sexual level is not acceptable.
-Make sure you stress that sex is only appropriate when both partners truly feel ready, and when they are, be sure that they are aware of the importance of taking precautions.
+If your son has a girlfriend, it is important to discuss that pressuring her to take the relationship to an intimate, sexual level is not acceptable.
+Make sure to stress that sex is only appropriate when both partners truly feel ready, and when they are, be sure that they are aware of the importance of taking precautions.

 Also, be prepared to potentially see your child deal with a broken heart.
-Always be willing to listen when she wants to talk about her personal life and remember that for teens, something like breaking up with their first boyfriend or girlfriend will be quite traumatic; he or she will likely feel like the world is coming to an end.
+Always be willing to listen when they want to talk about their personal life, and remember that for teens, something like breaking up with their first boyfriend or girlfriend will be quite traumatic; he or she will likely feel like the world is coming to an end.
 Remind yourself of the mood swings and drama that you went through as a teen and you will be able to relate to your child and provide comfort and support when she needs it.